dj-mc/rhce/README.md

 Press `ctrl + d` to save and exit the prompt.

-Confirm the command was executed.
+Confirm the command was executed:

 ```bash
 ls -l ~/batch-file.txt